bbellify/sucsandsched-frontend/README.md

     - CI=false npm run build
     - does something with ignoring errors, fixed something that strictmode didn't -- investigate

-### MVP
-1. Anyone can go to the website and view sucs, the current running schedule, and upcoming races

-2. Users can create account
-    - on account page, users can choose to track their daily sucs
-    - on account page, users can add races to their upcoming list
-    - on sucs page, users can toggle complete on a day

-3. Logged in user can
-    - see and edit own sucs status
-    - see sucs scoreboard (family sucs) - longest active streak, most days this month (requires backend adds)

-4. Admin has additional ability of clearing everyones sucs to start over

 ### To Do
 1. Auth/login